fullstackreact/30-days-of-react/day-25/post.md

 includeFile: ./../_params.yaml
 ---

-Yesterday we used the `react-addons-test-utils` library to write our first test against the `Timeline` component.
+Yesterday we used the `react-dom/test-utils` library to write our first test against the `Timeline` component.
 However, this library is fairly low-level and can be a bit cumbersome to use.
 [Enzyme](http://airbnb.io/enzyme/) is a testing utility library released and maintained by the [AirBnb](http://airbnb.io) team and it offers a nicer, higher-level API for dealing with React components under test.

 We're testing against our `<Timeline />` component: